 Why do I need flood insurance?

-Flood zones are areas where there is a higher statistical probability of a flood occurring, but that doesn’t mean floods don’t occur elsewhere.
-In fact, in Texas over the last five years, a number of floods exceeded the statistical probability, putting more homes and properties in harm’s way than were expected.
+- It’s often said that wherever it rains, it can flood.
+So, while flood zones are specific geographic areas where there is a higher statistical probability of a flood occurring; floods do occur elsewhere.
+For example, Florida, over the last five years, has exceeded that statistical probability, putting more homes and properties at risk than expected.

-Flood insurance can protect you from the catastrophic financial impact of flooding.
-Just a few inches of water can mean thousands of dollars of loss to your home or business.
-As long as your community participates in the National Flood Insurance Program (NFIP), as a homeowner or business owner you can get building and contents coverage included in your NFIP policy.
+- If your community participates in the National Flood Insurance Program (NFIP), as a homeowner or a business, both building and contents coverage can be included in your policy.
 Renters can get coverage for contents only.
 Policies issued by the NFIP pay even if a federal disaster is not declared.

-In Texas and other states recently impacted by hurricanes, the NFIP streamlined the claims process to make it easier for policyholders to receive advance payments more quickly and in larger amounts so they could jump-start their rebuilding.
-Policyholders were able to get advance payments up to $5,000 without an adjuster visit or additional documentation.
-Some were able to get advance payments up to $20,000 if they had photos/video of the damage and receipts or a contractor’s estimate.
-FEMA also increased the fees paid to adjusters by an average 26 percent to be competitive with industry standards and to ensure that customers received the best care possible.
+- In Florida and other states recently impacted by hurricanes, the NFIP streamlined the claims process, enabling policyholders to receive advance payments to jump-start their rebuilding.
+Policyholders were able to get advance payments up to $5,000 without an adjuster visit oradditional documentation.
+Some received advance payments of up to $20,000 if they had photos/video evidence and receipts or a contractor’s estimate.

-I am not in a flood hazard area, but I’d like to purchase flood insurance.
-Is this possible?
+Even if I’m not in a flood hazard area, can I purchase flood insurance?

 Can I get flood insurance if I'm renting a property?